If a student has not identified as having a disability

-For example, if a student seems like s/he might be depressed, depression could be the main reason for academic difficulties [and, thus, referral to Counseling and Human Development (CHD) at Dick’s House would be the “perfect” referral if the student is ready for it] or it could result from the experience and frustration of – unknown to the student, perhaps – poor study skills or a so-called “learning disability.”
+For example, if a student seems possibly depressed, depression could be the main reason for academic difficulties [and, thus, referral to The Counseling Center at Dick’s House would be the “perfect” referral if the student is ready for it] or it could result from the experience and frustration of – unknown to the student, perhaps – poor study skills or a so-called “learning disability.”
 It could stem from many other things as well.

 A key is to discuss the matter enough to find out what sort of resource appeals to the student, something that will have the best chance of the student following up!
-Don’t worry too much about whether that turns out the be the perfect place — campus resources like Counseling & Human Development, the Academic Skills Center, Undergraduate Deans, and OPAL are quite used to – and good at – cross-referring and ultimately getting the student matched with the right resources.
+Don’t worry too much about whether that turns out the be the perfect place — campus resources like The Counseling Center, the Academic Skills Center, Undergraduate Deans, and OPAL are quite used to – and good at – cross-referring and ultimately getting the student matched with the right resources.

-If a student believes s/he struggles with academics in a way that belies effort, knowledge, and ability, there are disabilities that fit this pattern.
+If a student reports struggling with academics in a way that belies effort, knowledge, and ability, there are disabilities that fit this pattern.
 If a student is open to exploring that with us, referral to SAS is appropriate.
-If not, refer to either of both of ASC and CHD.
+If not, refer to either of both of ASC and The Counseling Center.